 It’s a jigsaw puzzle and every piece is as important as the other.
 And there’s always another version.

-What book has helped you the most over your career?
+Which book has helped you most in your career?

 Not Even Wrong: A Father's Journey into the Lost History of Autism by Paul Collins.